phpcr/phpcr-api-tests/README.md

 # PHPCR API tests

-Test suite to test implemenations against the PHPCR API interfaces.
+Test suite to test implementations against the PHPCR API interfaces.

 The tests are organised by feature, with the numbers referencing the chapter numbers in the JCR v2.0 specification, JSR 283.